dkhaothong/dkhaothong.github.io/_projects/forum-project.md

 ![](/images/SupportForum6.png)

 The discussion guide was essentially a list of behavioral questions that we could probe respondents with.
-The goal of the discussion guide was to create a direct conversation that could facilitate this conversation.
+The goal of the discussion guide was to help facilitate direct conversations with our respondents.
 We designed our discussion guide to have open-ended questions and likert-scale based questions after completing moderated tasks.
 The questions were strategically created to assess findability, template design, content relevancy, and any general UX improvements of the community support forum.

-With the discussion guide completed, we practiced a few moderated pilot sessions to get familiar with the timing of the discussion guide and work out any possible technical kinks.

 ---